Chapter 2: What Does Your Travel Insurance Cover?

 Trip Cancellation

-Trip-cancellation coverage will help pay you back for money you’ve already spent on your vacation if you have to cancel your trip for covered reasons ranging from a family member getting sick or hospitalized to you being summoned for jury duty.
+Trip cancellation coverage may help pay you back for nonrefundable deposits you’ve already made on your vacation if you have to cancel your trip for covered reasons ranging from a family member getting sick or hospitalized to you being summoned for jury duty.

 Trip Interruption